GSA/PIC_dot_gov/_cohort/smith-sarah.md

 Ms. Smith earned her Bachelor of Arts in History and Political Science with a minor in Business from Presbyterian College and holds a Master of Public Administration from the University of Georgia.
-She is also a graduate of the Federal Executive Institute and Harvard University’s National Preparedness Leadership Institute.
+She entered federal service as a Presidential Management Fellow and is a graduate of the Federal Executive Institute and Harvard University’s National Preparedness Leadership Institute.

 As a WHLDP fellow, Sarah is working on the Office of Management and Budget’s Performance and Personnel Management Team and is assigned to the [Workforce for the 21st Century CAP Goal](https://www.performance.gov/CAP/workforce/).